Skip to main content

 Stage 2: Rapid eye movement (REM) sleep

 During REM, your baby’s brain is developing and learning new skills.
 This is a light but active sleep where the eyes move rapidly back and forth under closed eyelids.
 Your baby may twitch or jerk their arms or legs and this is normal.
-Your baby’s breathing may also be irregular during this sleep, but you do not need to be concerned.
+Your baby’s breathing may also be uneven during this sleep, but you do not need to be concerned.

 Stage 3: Light sleep